0x80/typed-firestore-server/README.md

 ## Document Types

-All functions return `FsDocument<T>` or `FsMutableDocument<T>`.
-These types conveniently combine the data and id together with the document reference.
+All functions return a form of `FsDocument<T>` conveniently combine the data and id together.

+or `FsMutableDocument<T>`.
+These types with the document reference.
 The mutable version also provides a strongly-typed `update` function and the raw `ref` in case you want to call any of the other native Firestore functions.

 ### Single Document